sota-zk-labs/zkp-documents/terms/frost.md

 ### Features

-Signature Aggregator Role: FROST using a semi-trusted signature aggregator role, denoted as $SA$.
+Signature Aggregator Role: FROST uses a semi-trusted signature aggregator role, denoted as $SA$.
 This role can be performed by anyone inside or outside the protocol, provided they know the participants' public-key shares $Y_i$.
 The $SA$ is trusted to report misbehaving participants and publish the group signature.